adityahase/adityahase.github.com/README.md

     - Remote DB/Shell access
     - Build/Deploy pipelines for apps and sites (Test/Staging/Production)
     - Run Postgres in production
-    - Centralized Logging
+    - Centralized logging
-    - Remote Code Access for Developers
+    - Remote code access for developers

 Go all the way, Virtual machines, Co-location, whatever it takes.